strapi/documentation/docusaurus/docs/dev-docs/plugins/development/create-a-plugin.md

 </Tab>
 </Tabs>

-This will host the admin panel and server separately.
-The server will be on `localhost:1337` as always, however the admin panel will now have hot reloading.
+This will run the server on `localhost:1337` and auto-reload when changes are made to the server or the admin panel of Strapi.